 Are you drinking alone, depressed or suicidal, and want to go sober?
 I have been sober for over 10 years and I was sitting in a dark room shaking and crying when I decided to stop drinking.
-Here’s my tips on going sober.
+Here are my tips on going sober.

 I pissed in my bed every night, got drunk twice a day, and stopped eating because I didn’t want it to ruin my “buzz.”
 Drinking had become life or death and I didn’t want to live, but there was something keeping me alive.